Pronunciation of 'Monstera'

 Latin

-In Latin, 'Monstera' refers to something 'monstrous' or 'abnormal,' highlighting the plant's unusual leaf shapes.
+In Latin, 'Monstera' refers to a genus of plants, named for their unusual or 'monstrous' leaf shapes.